medcomdk/dk-medcom-hospitalnotification/input/pagecontent/index.md

 The HospitalNotification message contains several timestamps.
 These timestamps are present in the profiles MedComHospitalNotificationEncounter, MedComHospitalNotificationMessage and MedComMessagingProvenance and have different purposes:

 * Encounter-timestamps represent the time of an event.
-[The usage of these timestamps are more thoroughly described here.](http://medcomfhir.dk/ig/hospitalnotification/StructureDefinition-medcom-hospitalNotification-encounter.html)
+For receiving systems, this is the timestamps that must be displayed for the end user in the HospitalNotification as ‘date and time of start/end for the event’.
+[The usage of these timestamps is more thoroughly described here.](http://medcomfhir.dk/ig/hospitalnotification/StructureDefinition-medcom-hospitalNotification-encounter.html)
 * Bundle.timestamp represents the time bundle is generated.
 * Provenance.occuredDateTime[x] represents the time the HospitalNotification is sent, in a human-readable time
 * Provenance.recorded represents the time the HospitalNotification is sent, in a machine-readable time